 China Airlines Airbus A330-300 and Boeing 777-300ER (In the hanger) were spotted.

-We were soon at the runway for take off.
+We were soon at the runway for taking off.
 I was expecting a bumpy take-off, looking at the weather.

 Starting our roll.